Alveo/austalk-r/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of austalk is to ...
+The `austalk` package provides an interface to the Austalk speech collection on the Alveo Virtual Lab.
+It makes use of the `alveo` package to identify speakers and items for download.

 ## Installation